aflashyrhetoric/aflashyrhetoric.github.io/content/posts/coding.md

 I stepped through some more examples with him.
 An hour later, we were talking about puzzles, loops, and simple algorithms.

-And that’s when I realized.
-When non-coders see code, they see the text itself, not the ideas that drive the text.
-(It’s an obvious realization in hindsight, but yeah.)
-And in so doing, they miss out on everything: the elegance of the concepts, the fun of building something from scratch, the raw ingenuity of it all.

-These are qualities that everyone has an appreciation for, not just some rare breed of human known as a _programmer._
+When non-coders see code, they see the intimidating syntax-highlighted wall of text itself, not the ideas that drive the text.
+And in so doing, they miss out on everything: the elegance of the concepts, the fun of building something from scratch, the ingenuity of it all.
+These are qualities that most every thoughtful person has an appreciation for.

-Here’s my goal with this post:
+Here’s my goal with this post.

-To make non-programmers realize that they _already understand, intuitively, many of the basics of programming_.
+To make non-programmers (and any interested early-career devs with impostor syndrome or doubts) realize that they _already understand, intuitively, many of the basics of programming_.
 I’m going to give you extremely basic introductions to four essential concepts in programming: **syntax, variables, control flow/conditionals, and algorithms**.
 My guess is: you won’t struggle at all to understand them.

 #### 1. Syntax